 Capacity for growth and innovation: You are able to acquire new knowledge, skills and insights on a theoretical and practical level.

-Organisational ability: You are able to develop your own work processes, and they are capable of documenting and archiving your work.
+Organisational ability: You are able to develop your own work processes, and you are capable of documenting and archiving your work.

 Communicative ability: You are able to support your choices with regard to sources, materials and/or design solutions.

-Environmental orientation: You have broad interest in social and cultural developments, and they are able to recognise different visions on design.
+Environmental orientation: You have broad interest in social and cultural developments, and you are able to recognise different visions on design.